Virtual-Coffee/vc-preptember/README.md

 This is a special repository for **Virtual Coffee members** to prepare themselves for Hacktoberfest by practicing open source and listing VC-verified repositories we can recommend for Hacktoberfest.

+---

-## 📢 Only PRs from existing Virtual Coffee members will be accepted.
+📢 **Only PRs from existing Virtual Coffee members will be accepted.**

+---

 You can watch our video walkthrough to learn more about this repository and how to contribute: